 Yes, an affiliate network will help you find and manage affiliates.
-They do, however, collect their own fees (often as much as 30%) on top of the commission you give affiliates directly.
+However, they collect their own fees (often as much as 30%) on top of the commission you give affiliates directly.

 You will not have to pay those additional fees if you create your own network.
-You’ll have immediate access to all of your affiliate data, which will make data tracking easier and faster.
+You’ll have immediate access to all your affiliate data, making data tracking easier and faster.
 You may make quick, data-driven changes to improve the performance of your program.